SW Millikan Way Extension Project

 The project will require professional services for the planning and project development, preliminary engineering, right of way acquisition, and construction phases.
 Construction of the improvements will be competitively bid.

-A Request for Proposals (RFP) will soon be issued seeking for proposals for supporting the City during Planning and Project Development.
+A Request for Proposals (RFP) has been issued seeking proposals for supporting the City during Planning and Project Development.
+It is anticipated this work will begin before the end of 2021, and last approximately 12 months.